ramawama/In-The-Shadows/project_justification.md

 ## Back-End

-The back end of our game
+The back end of our game is the code that runs the game and handles all the logic.
+It takes the settings stored in the persistent state to display and set up the game for the user to play.
+Once the user inputs a command, the back end handles the logic of the game and updates the persistent state accordingly.